ExpandingS/Anti-ep/README.md

 If you are using windows 64, you are ok, otherwise you need to remove the geckodriver.exe file and download a new one from [here.](https://github.com/mozilla/geckodriver/releases)

 Make sure you have firefox installed.
-To run, do 'python app.py'
+To run, do 'app.py' in cmd or terminal.
 Enjoy!